ghollies/Rising-Constellation-FAQ/content/en/docs/Concepts/_index.md

 <br/>Example where the player is earning 3441 credits, 205 tech and 363 ideology per 3 minutes <br/>
 ![resource bar](/images/resource_bar.PNG)

-#### Resource Tax on player trades
-How long does it take for tax to drop from 60 to 5 not sure anymore.. but like 2% per hour?

 #### Is there a resource cap?
 No